ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and we will specify that we do not want to run a retrospective analysis in the file `R0-cod.txt`.

-To start, we will load the ss3sim package and locate three sets of folders within the package data:
+To start, we will load the ss3sim package into an R session and locate three sets of folders within the package data:
 (1) the folder with the OM,
 (2) the folder with the EM,
-(3) and the folder with the plain-text case files.
+(3) and the folder with the plain-text case files:

 ```
 library(ss3sim)